 War and Peace is 1,225 pages and most novels are much shorter than that.
-So, imagine your dismay when an exciting new project with an ambitious timeline pops up and someone places a 3,000 page microcontroller reference manual on your desk (or in your email inbox).
+So, imagine your dismay when an exciting new project with an ambitious timeline pops up and someone places a 3,000 page books-papers-and-studies-border 1microcontroller reference manual on your desk (or in your email inbox).
 It’s just software, right?

 Let’s assume for a moment that you are undeterred.
 The new super-powered silicon that will be at the heart of this project is exciting enough that you dive in and start learning about each feature in detail.
 Colored tabs and sticky notes are flying.
 Dog-eared pages become an art form and you have stared at some diagrams for so long that you still see them when you look away.
 Unfortunately, at the end of several marathon sessions, you look down and realize that you’ve only made it to page 400 without so much as a blinking LED to show for it.

 I have been you.
 You have probably been you before and vowed never to do it again (that didn’t work out so well).
 So, what now?
-At this point you are attempting to remember whether or not your passport is expired and which countries would be best to go into hiding until the project is complete.
+At this point you are attempting to remember whether or not your passport has expired and which countries would be best to go into hiding until the project is complete.
 Your next option is to confidently go and tell your manager that you have everything under control while secretly hoping that the project is cancelled.

 There is a better way.
 Countless engineers have endured the same agony and come out alive (barely), but some have even come out on the other side smiling because they had the right team and the right tools to get the job done.

 Imagine all of these layers of complexity distilled down to a simple, powerful interface.
 Information that could be spread across hundreds of pages in a user manual, can now be defined mistake-free in minutes.